Asian shares trend lower after Wall St ends with weekly loss – KION546

 AP Business Writer

 Shares are lower in most Asian markets after Wall Street benchmarks ended last week with a decline.
-Stocks fell in Tokyo, Hong Kong and Seoul but rose modestly in Sydney and Shanghai.
+Stocks fell in Tokyo, Hong Kong, Shanghai and Seoul but rose modestly in Sydney.
 Japan reported its wholesale prices were near a 13-year high in August, adding to concerns over inflation as the country prepares for a leadership transition.
-On Friday, stocks pulled back and the S&P 500 lost 0.8% in its fifth straight decline, ending 1.7% lower for the week.
+On Friday, U.S. stocks pulled back and the S&P 500 lost 0.8% in its fifth straight decline, ending 1.7% lower for the week.
 Stocks have traded in a narrow range for several weeks as many investors stick to the sidelines waiting to get a fuller understanding of where the economy is headed and how the pandemic is impacting businesses.